 Burns, inflammation, dermatitis, sunburns, oh my.
 When it comes to argan oil treating these painful conditions, it’s the antioxidants that do the heavy lifting to facilitate healing.

-“Antioxidants work to soothe skin and calm inflammation,” Dr. Turner explains. "[The] antioxidant properties of argan oil are probably what [signal the] differentiation of fibroblasts, which help our body make collagen and repair a wound.”
+“Antioxidants work to soothe skin and calm inflammation,” Dr. Turner explains to me. "[The] antioxidant properties of argan oil are probably what [signal the] differentiation of fibroblasts, which help our body make collagen and repair a wound.”
 The fatty acids then play a role in addressing the inflammation because, as noted above, they work to repair the skin barrier.
 “Anything that restores the skin barrier is also anti-inflammatory, because if you get any little cracks in the skin barrier [they can become] a point of inflammation,” he elaborates.
 “If we get fatty acids from the argan oil [onto] the skin barrier [to] paste up those little nicks, inflammation will resolve.”

 Eczema